-PAGE This is to identify surplus in products with surplus in value (Pro- ductivity theory), to correct which he reckons the capitalist's abstinence among the costs of production (Abstinence theory) 402-403 His pregnant remarks on the effect of time on the valuation of anticipated pleasures and pains only excite our astonishment 103-404 Read hesitates among Productivity, Abstinence, and Labour theories 405 Gerstner, Cauwes 406 Garnier, Hoffmann 407 J. S. Mill includes profits among costs of production 408 and explains it not only by the Productivity and Abstinence 400 408-10 Schäffle, in his earlier writings, follows Hermann's Use theory; 100-10 in the Bau und Leben makes interest a functional income (Labour theory); and resolves all costs of production into labour (which practically amounts to an Exploitation theory) 4 11 410 labour (which practically amounts to an Exploitation theory) 4 11-412 CYY I DWYD YY CHAPTER II THE LATER FRUCTIFICATION THEORY Henry George's variation of Turgot's theory 413 Criticising Bastiat's illustration, he indicates that the cause of 410 interest is the active powers of nature, 414 distinct from labour as being operative while the labourer sleeps.
-414 That all forms of capital produce interest George explains by the equalisation of profits 415 Thus interest "springs from the element of time," because dur- 415 416 ing a year certain forms of capital produce fruit 410 This differs from Turgot's theory chiefly in bringing the source of surplus value within the sphere of capital-finding it, not 47.0 in land, but in certain naturally fruitful goods 416 Two decisive objections: (1) it is quite unscientific to say that the forces of nature are operative in one class of goods and not in another; (2) he does not think it necessary to show how certain naturally fruitful goods produce surplus value .
-417 over the value of labour and material consumed in co-operating with "vital powers" 418 His one attempt at explanation of surplus value-that time con- stitutes an independent element in production-seems to in- volve that the vegetative forces of nature can be monopolised, this bringing us back to Strasburger's Productivity theory 4 19-420
+PAGE This is to identify surplus in products with surplus in value (Pro- ductivity theory), to correct which he reckons the capitalist abstinence among the costs of production (Abstinence theory His pregnant remarks on the effect of time on the valuation of anticipated pleasures and pains only excite our astonishmen at that he did not develop them into a systematic theory 403-404 Read hesitates among Productivity, Abstinence, and Labou ır theories .
+405 Gerstner, Cauwes .
+406 Garnier, Hoffmann .
+407 J. S. Mill includes profits among costs of production . .
+408 and explains it not only by the Productivity and Abstinenc e theory, but by the Exploitation theory .
+408-10 Schäffle, in his earlier writings, follows Hermann's Use theory · ; in the Bau und Leben makes interest a functional incom (Labour theory); and resolves all costs of production int labour (which practically amounts to an Exploitation theory , CHAPTER II THE LATER FRUCTIFICATION THEORY Henry George's variation of Turgot's theory .
+413 Criticising Bastiat's illustration, he indicates that the cause of \mathbf{f} interest is the active powers of nature, .
+414 distinct from labour as being operative while the labourer sleep 8.
+That all forms of capital produce interest George explains b the equalisation of profits .
+415 Thus interest "springs from the element of time," because dur ing a year certain forms of capital produce fruit . .
+416 This differs from Turgot's theory chiefly in bringing the source of surplus value within the sphere of capital-finding it, no in land, but in certain naturally fruitful goods . .
+416 Two decisive objections: (1) it is quite unscientific to say that the forces of nature are operative in one class of goods and no in another; (2) he does not think it necessary to show how certain naturally fruitful goods produce surplus value .
+417 over the value of labour and material consumed in co-operatin with "vital powers" .
+418 His one attempt at explanation of surplus value-that time con- stitutes an independent element in production-seems to in volve that the vegetative forces of nature can be monopolised this bringing us back to Strasburger's Productivity theory 419-420